rich-junwang/rich-junwang.github.io/content/posts/tech/programming_language/python/asyncio/index.md

 To gather tasks, we can also using new `gather` method.
 Notice that gather doesn't have to use `create_task`.
-It can automatically package coroutine into a task.
+It can automatically package coroutine into a task. gather semantics: "await until all of these awaitables finish"
+- It's mainly a convenience for "join N parallel things".
+We can also await each Task one by one, but gather runs them concurrently if they're already tasks/futures, and gives you a single await for completion.

 ```python
 import asyncio